isomerpages/mlaw-corp/news/press-releases/_posts/2021-09-15-Singapore-Convention-Week-2021-Concludes.md

 7.	<b>Ms Anna Joubin-Bret, Secretary of UNCITRAL</b> echoed similar sentiments, explaining that a variety of capacity-building workshops had been organised to  provide States  with insights into the actual implementation of the Singapore Convention on Mediation and to facilitate the cross-fertilisation of ideas and knowledge.
 “We are optimistic that the UNCITRAL Academy will continue to raise awareness, support the growth in use of mediation, and contribute to the necessary cultural shift in attitudes towards mediation around the world,” she said.

 {:start="8"}
-8. A recap of highlights, speakers and events from SC Week 2021 can be found at <a href="https://www.singaporeconventionweek.sg">https://www.singaporeconventionweek.sg/</a>.
+8. A recap of highlights, speakers and events from SC Week 2021 can be found at <a href="https://www.singaporeconventionweek.sg" target="new">https://www.singaporeconventionweek.sg/</a>.

 **MINISTRY OF LAW**
 <br>**15 SEPTEMBER 2021**

-<b>Annex A - SC Week 2021 Supporting Partner Organisations</b>
+<b>Annex A - SC Week 2021 Supporting Partner Organisations</b><br>
-•	United Nations Commission on International Trade Law
+•	United Nations Commission on International Trade Law<br>
-•	American Arbitration Association International Centre for Dispute Resolution Asia Case Management Centre
+•	American Arbitration Association International Centre for Dispute Resolution Asia Case Management Centre<br>
-•	Asia Pacific Institute of Experts
+•	Asia Pacific Institute of Experts<br>
-•	INSOL International
+•	INSOL International<br>
-•	International Bar Association
+•	International Bar Association <br>
-•	Singapore Chamber of Maritime Arbitration
+•	Singapore Chamber of Maritime Arbitration<br>
-•	Singapore Institute of Arbitrators
+•	Singapore Institute of Arbitrators<br>
-•	Singapore International Arbitration Centre
+•	Singapore International Arbitration Centre<br>
-•	Singapore International Commercial Court
+•	Singapore International Commercial Court<br>
-•	Singapore International Dispute Resolution Academy
+•	Singapore International Dispute Resolution Academy<br>
-•	Singapore International Mediation Centre
+•	Singapore International Mediation Centre<br>
-•	Singapore International Mediation Institute
+•	Singapore International Mediation Institute<br>
-•	Singapore Mediation Centre
+•	Singapore Mediation Centre<br>
-•	Society of Mediation Professionals (Singapore)
+•	Society of Mediation Professionals (Singapore)<br>
-•	The Law Society of Singapore
+•	The Law Society of Singapore <br>

 <p class="right-side-updated">Last updated on 15 Sep 2021</p>